Hawaii Five-O (1968 TV series): Syndication

 Hawaii Five-O survived long enough to overlap with reruns of early episodes, which were broadcast by CBS in their late night schedule while new episodes were still being produced.
 Once the program entered syndication after the original run of the series, CBS broadcast reruns of season 12 in late night under the title McGarrett to avoid confusion with the episodes in syndication broadcast under the title Hawaii Five-O.

 In the United Kingdom, the series first aired on ITV on July 19, 1970, in a Saturday evening time slot.

 In Hawaii, reruns of the series aired on 13 Alanui beginning on August 1, 2001 (the day 13 Alanui began broadcasting) and continued until December 30, 2011.

 From September 2021 to mid October 2023, the series aired in Ontario, Canada intermittently weekdays either at 1pm or 2pm on CHCH TV 11.
 CHCH did air the HD remastered version of the series in its original unedited broadcast versions.
 CHCH did air all 12 seasons in broadcast order.

-Since 2023, the series first 10 seasons streams three episodes per day on Pluto TV in Canada.
+Since 2023, the first ten seasons stream three episodes per day on Pluto TV in Canada.
 Episodes are also remastered in HD and uncut.

+Beginning in January 2022, Heroes & Icons picked up the show, and it ran until December 2025.
+As of 2026, it continues to air on H&I's sister networks, MeTV and MeTV+.